Reactor Alumni Recap: Where are they now?. 12 minutes to read

 What the team took with them from HVL

 “At HVL, they taught us a lot about how important it is to get those first pilot projects and bring what you have as close to the people who use it as possible, which we thought we knew, but we didn’t actually do.
-We realized that this is what we have to do during the next acceleration program to unlock the next tier of funding — which we got, together with our first pilot projects,” says Stefan.
+We realized that this is what we have to do during the next acceleration programme to unlock the next tier of funding — which we got, together with our first pilot projects,” says Stefan.

 Oxipit, Artificial Intelligence for Medical Imaging